-Are you interested in the Propane Vs Natural Gas Range and also need to find out more about both of these fuels?
-Do you frequently wonder what sort of fuel your household is currently using for cooking?
+Are you interested in the Propane Vs Natural Gas Range and need to learn more about both fuels?
+Do you frequently wonder what sort of fuel your household uses for cooking?
 Then you have come to the ideal location!

 What Is Propane?